yashsriram/stick-solo/new/README.md

 - Multiple transfers
     - [ ] 2 limb as 4R: end_control + comx_control (2 x 2 x try various weights for controls)
+        - differs from NR iterative agent in baseline in that
+            - has comx control
+            - left hand reaches out for left semi-circle; otherwise match and switch pivot
+            - has constraints

     - [ ] 2 limb as 2 2R (non-learning): end_control + comx_control